2009 World Series: Game 4

 Nick Swisher walked to lead off the fifth inning and advanced to second on a Melky Cabrera single.
 Swisher restored the Yankees' lead, scoring on a single by Jeter, and Cabrera added to it by scoring a run on a Damon single.
 Brett Gardner replaced Cabrera in center field as a defensive substitution in the bottom of the sixth inning after Cabrera left the game due to a hamstring injury.
 Chan Ho Park relieved Phillies starter Joe Blanton in the seventh and held the Yankees scoreless in that inning.
 Chase Utley hit his third home run of the series in the bottom of the seventh with two outs, bringing the game to 4–3.
 Dámaso Marte relieved Sabathia and got the final out of the seventh without further scoring.

 Ryan Madson relieved Park in the eighth and allowed a walk and a single but held the Yankees scoreless.
 Joba Chamberlain replaced Marte in the bottom of the inning.
 He struck out the first two batters he faced but allowed a game-tying home run to Feliz before closing the inning.

 Brad Lidge came into the game for the ninth inning, popping out Matsui and striking out Jeter before surrendering a two-out single to Damon—after a nine-pitch at bat with two strikes and four foul balls.
 Then, with Teixeira batting, Damon stole second and, on the same play, also stole third as the base was uncovered due to a defensive shift against Teixeira.
-Several news outlets referred to this as a "mad dash", which Mike Vaccaro of the New York Post compared to Enos Slaughter's "Mad Dash" in the 1946 World Series.
+Several news outlets referred to this as a "mad dash".
 Some believed that Damon's play caused Lidge to avoid throwing his best pitch—a slider with sharp downward movement—for the rest of the inning, as it risked a wild pitch that would have allowed Damon to score from third base.
 Teixeira was then hit by a pitch and Rodriguez put the Yankees ahead with a double, scoring Damon.
 Posada added to that lead with a single that scored Teixeira and Rodriguez, but was thrown out at second to end the inning.
 Mariano Rivera entered in the bottom of the ninth and saved the game for the Yankees on eight pitches for his second save of the series.